shinwookim/SP2023-Notes/1550/Introduction to Operating Systems.md

 We have solved the protection problem.

 Notice that our address space in the diagram is not 4GB.
 (The OS steals some of it for itself).

+Why does the stack heap grow up, and stack down? all the otheer ones create problems.
+No space is wasted even when they collide.

+---
+# System Call